Beach and a Strange Meeting

 I love to walk on the beach any time I get the opportunity.
 It refreshes my spirit and my gratitude is exemplified.
 On days I don’t get to take that walk, I make sure that I get a glimpse of it every day.
 It’s been part of my recovery and continues to be a ritual in my life since my husband Steve died by suicide in 2005.

 I believe one of the universal laws was in operation.
 It’s called the “law of attraction”.
-The experience of our pain attracted us to each other.
+We were attracted to each other because of the experience of our pain.
 We both lost someone we loved to suicide.
 He needed someone to talk to and I was avaliable to listen.
 His pain was open and raw.
 He shared that he thought about taking his own life by drowning himself.
 He had every opportunity to do so since he was on Lake Michigan, but something kept him from it.
 A voice inside him told him that he needed to be responsible to his children.
 He had a purpose and a role to play because of them.

-What I realized most at that moment is that he needed to talk and express his feelings to someone; hence, I was the perfect person to be found, in the right place and at the right time.
-Unfortunately, men seldom get the opportunity to truly express themselves.
-Sadly, our society considers it a sign of weakness.
+What I realized most at that moment is that he needed to talk and express his feelings to someone; and I was the perfect person to be found, in the right place and at the right time.
+Men seldom get the opportunity to truly express themselves.
+Sadly, it’s considered a sign of weakness in our society.
 Men must roll up their sleeves and pretend that they have everything under control.
 The truth is that men need support just as much as women and children do.
 I believe that our society doesn’t encourage this enough.

 Thankfully there are support groups available for men, but I don’t think our society as a whole encourages men to search for them.
 They don’t utilize them because they are the providers, the ones that are supposed to have it together and never cry!
 That is a false and damaging idea, especially when it’s related to suicide.